-• The homework assigned is representative of the topics that will be highlighted throughout the term.
+- The homework assigned is representative of the topics that will be highlighted throughout the term.
 It is strongly advised that you do the suggested homework as noted in class as well as other relevant problems, of your choosing, on the covered topics from the text.
-Variations of the assigned and unassigned homework are highly probable candidates for
+Variations of the assigned and unassigned homework are highly probable candidates for the quizzes and the exams. - In general, several homework problems will be assigned each night. - The homework will be assigned and graded using an online homework grading system called ExpertTA. - To sign up for ExpertTA you will need a class code.
+For our section (9:15^{am} 10:20^{am}): http://goeta.link/USU34NY-3B7699-2J8 - The assignments will open and you will have access from 12:00^{pm} on the day the assignment is made and will at 4:00^{pm} on the next class day.
+Adjustments may be made throughout the term to this schedule.
+I will keep you advised. - Hints for the homework: I would advise you talk to me, your classmates, the Physics Crisis Center (which is open on Tuesday and Thursday evenings from 7^{pm}-10^{pm} throughout the term), or just ponder the question for a day or so.
+Too often students confuse reading the solution to the problem with their actual understanding of the problem.

-- the quizzes and the exams. - The problems that I assign for the homework are in general my old exam or quiz problems that have been incorporated into the textbook.
-This should give you an idea of my quiz and exam style. - In general, several homework problems will be assigned each night and a subset of the problems will be collected twice during the week.
-The problems collected will be announced in class and on the homework website (http://minerva.union.edu/labrakes/Physics 111 Homework F14.htm). - The homework is due in class on Wednesday (for homework assigned on Friday and Monday) and Monday (for homework assigned on Wednesday and Thursday). - The problems that I will collect as well as the solutions to the all of the problems assigned will be posted on my website (http://minerva.union.edu/labrakes/Physics 111 Homework F14.htm). - After the solutions to the homework have been posted, late homework will be accepted with a maximum of 1⁄2 of the points of the assignment being awarded.
+Diagnostic Tests

-For the homework, I would advise that you talk to me, your classmates, the Physics Crisis Center (which is open on Tuesday and Thursday evenings from $7^{pm} - 10^{pm}$ throughout the term), or just ponder the question for a day or so.
-Too often students' confuse reading the solution to the problem with their actual understanding of the problem.
-The mathematical complexity of this course is limited to your ability to do algebra as well as basic mathematical operations.
+• Diagnostic tests will be administered at the beginning (pre-test) and end (post-test) of the term to help the department of Physics and Astronomy assess the effectiveness of the course.
+Your scores on these diagnostic tests will have no effect on your grade for the course.